In Nevada there are 2 types of applications for certification:

 Background Investigation:

 Complete Fingerprint Cards.
-Instructions regarding the fingerprint cards will be provided with the cards upon request.
-The Board is now mandated to conduct an Investigation of Criminal History on all applicants for certification as provided in NAC 628.019.
+The Board is mandated to conduct an Investigation of Criminal History on all applicants for certification as provided in NAC 628.019.

 Verification of CPA Examination Grades and licensure from the original state of issuance.
 The form must be completed by your original state board and returned to this office.
 If you passed the exam in Nevada, your scores are on file and the verification is not necessary.